Dominic Nitiwul: Galamsey fight

-Nitiwul has made the fight against illegal miners, known as galamseyers, one of his main objectives as Minister of Defence.
+Nitiwul has made the fight against illegal mining as one of his main objectives as Minister of Defence.
 Illegal operators mine for precious metals in various parts of Ghana with little or no regard for the environment.
 Several bodies of water in the country have dried up due to the environmental degradation caused by the mining, and drinking water has been polluted with harmful chemicals such as cyanide.
 Previous governments had tried and failed to curb the illegal mining due to a lack of concerted effort.
 Working with the military high command of the Ghana Armed Forces and the Ministry of Lands and Natural Resources, Nitiwul helped roll out measures to seize machinery, drive out the miners, and restore degraded lands in the country.

 Mob justice fight

 When Major Maxwell Mahama was lynched in May 2017, Nitiwul promised that a thorough investigation would be initiated to identify and arrest the culprits.
 Mahama had been mistaken for an armed robber and lynched by some inhabitants of Diaso.